ELIXIR-Norway-Training/ttt-elixir-no-2024/README.md

 | 29-04-2024| Monday, 13-16 | Session 3 | Federico Bianchini, Arturo Vera Ponce De Leon |
 | 03-05-2024| Friday, 09-12 | Session 4 | Sebastian Petters, Espen Åberg |

-Course material will be available via GitHub and Zenodo.
+Slides from all sessions are available on GitHub and Zenodo.
 Shared notes are available via Google Docs.

 For any questions, please contact support@elixir.no, nazeefaf@uio.no.